Concurrent Enrollment and

 - Students pay $5 per credit hour for each course they sign up for.

-- Sophomore and Freshman students must also fill our the Exception form and submit Test scores to participate in the program.
+- Sophomore and Freshman students must fill out the current year’s UVU CE Exception form and submit test scores to participate in the program.
 Test scores can be UVU’s Accuplacer, or the Collegeboard’s ACT, PLAN, or EXPLORE test.
-CE Exception Application 16-17

 How does a student participate?